 The FurZapper shouldn’t be used with fabric softener or dryer sheets, as they can reduce the tacky texture that helps it attract and remove pet hair.

 If you’ve heard the name before, then you are probably thinking, “wait isn’t that just a brush?”
-It turns out Furminator is not only a great deshedding tool, but the brand has crafted some pretty helpful pet hair removal tools as well.
+It turns out Furminator is not only the best dog hair remover brush, but the brand has crafted some pretty helpful pet hair removal tools as well.

 Furminator Hair Collection Tool

 The Furminator Hair Collection Tool is perfect for small clean-ups and furniture.
-It’s one of the best dog hair removers for the couch or carpet.
+It’s one of the best dog hair remover for clothes tools for the couch or carpet.
 This roller tool works by grabbing hair as it rolls across the surface of the fabric.
 It collects in a small compartment and it is easily opened and emptied.

 This tool is a little more effective than the sticky roller, as the wheel is covered in a coarse fabric that easily snags any pet hair that it encounters, no matter how stubborn it is.